CenturyLinkLabs/golang-builder/README.md

 ### Canonical Import Path
 In addition to knowing where to find the "main" package, the *golang-builder* also needs to know the fully-qualified package name for your application.
 For the "hello" application shown above, the fully-qualified package name for the executable is "github.com/CenturyLink/hello" but there is no way to determine that just by looking at the project directory structure (during the development, the project directory would likely be mounted at `$GOPATH/src/github.com/CenturyLink/hello` so that the Go tools can determine the package name).

-In version 1.4 of Go an annotation was introduced which allows you to identify the [canonical import path](https://golang.org/doc/go1.4#canonicalimports) as part of the `package` clause in your source code.
+In version 1.4 of Go an annotation was introduced which allows you to identify the [canonical import path](https://golang.org/doc/go1.4#canonicalimports) as part of your source code.
 The annotation is a specially formatted comment that appears immediately after the `package` clause:

     package main // import "github.com/CenturyLink/hello"

 The *golang-builder* will read this annotation from your source code and use it to mount the source code into the proper place in the GOPATH for compilation.

+### Dependencies
+There's a good chance that your project imports at least one third-party Go package.
+The *golang-builder* obviously needs access to any packages that you've imported in order to compile your code.
+By default, *golang-builder* will `go get` any packages you've imported which aren't part of your project already.

+The problem with doing a `go get` with each build is that *golang-builder* may end up with versions of packages which are different than those you developed against.
+Depending on the stability of the packages that you are importing this may not be an issue.
+However, if you want to maintain strict control over your dependency versions you may want to look at the [Godep](https://github.com/tools/godep#readme) tool.

+If you are using Godep to manage your dependencies *golang-builder* will reference the packages in your `Godeps/_workspace` directory instead of downloading them via `go get`.

 ### Dockerfile
 If you would like to have *golang-builder* package your compiled Go application into a Docker image automatically then the final requirement is that your Dockerfile be placed at the root of your project directory structure.
 After compiling your Go application, *golang-builder* will execute a `docker build` with your Dockerfile.